Floating Swimming Pools: Part I

 You might be wondering how a pool could be installed and not float, but then float months or years down the road?
 Read on to find out!

 Pool Installation Process and Why It's Important

-Concrete pools are basically formed in place or sprayed (called gunite or shotcrete) over a reinforcing steel lattice work that is placed around the perimeter of the pool against the ground In order to do that, an excavation conforming to the pool shape is made and the concrete is placed into the formwork or sprayed in place.
-Fiberglass pools are a rigid, preformed element which are essentially dropped into an excavation that is slightly larger than the pool and then the remaining areas around the pool are filled in with soil backfill
+Concrete pools are basically formed in place or sprayed (called gunite or shotcrete) over a reinforcing steel latticework that is placed around the perimeter of the pool against the ground In order to do that, an excavation conforming to the pool shape is made and the concrete is placed into the formwork or sprayed in place.
+Fiberglass pools are a rigid, preformed element that is essentially dropped into an excavation that is slightly larger than the pool, and then the remaining areas around the pool are filled in with soil backfill.

 Whether the pool is concrete or fiberglass, it can still "float."
 Now, surely the pool installer wouldn't place the pool into an excavation full of water, right?
 You are right, and the next section explains this further.

 The natural level of water in the ground is typically called the water table or groundwater table.
 There can also be trapped water pockets in the ground that are found above the natural water table.
 Those pockets are often referred to as the perched water table.
 The groundwater level will typically fluctuate between the winter and summer months.
 In North America, the level will usually be lower in the summer and higher in the winter/spring.

 It is fair to say that most pool installers will not install a pool into the ground with the deepest part of the pool at a lower depth than the natural groundwater level.
 To do so is just asking for trouble.
 Of course, it can be done if an extensive set of wells are installed around the pool to draw down the water table around the pool, but most people are not going to go to those extremes.